Skip to content

 4. Communicating with Families

 Effective communication with families is a cornerstone of family day care.
 Educators must build strong, collaborative relationships with parents and guardians, keeping them informed about their child's daily activities, progress, and any concerns.
 Regular updates, meetings, and open lines of communication help to create a cohesive support system for the child's development.
 Capture general family communication in your Family Day Care Compliance Checklist Diary while the Weekly Programming and Reflection Child Educator Diary captures family input into your program.
+You can use our combined FDC Combined Compliance Checklist and Programming Diary which includes daily checklists and monthly programming and reflection.

 5. Maintaining Regulatory Compliance